UWCS/warwickspeedrun/content/guides/travel.md

 ### Getting Around Campus

 Campus is walkable and fully wheelchair accessible.
-The SU Atrium (where we’ll be) is on central campus and two minutes from the Bus Interchange.
-When navigating around campus, the [Interactive Campus Map](https://campus.warwick.ac.uk/search/623c8897421e6f5928c0d2e2) can be useful.
+The Esports Centre (where we’ll be) is on central campus and two minutes from the Bus Interchange.
+When navigating around campus, the [Interactive Campus Map](https://campus.warwick.ac.uk/search/66167610d8dbf518cbed2bfb?projectId=warwick) can be useful.

 </div>
 </div>